HGTV (UK & Ireland): History

 The channel originally launched on 1 November 1997 as UK Style, broadcasting lifestyle programming from the archive of the BBC and from external producers.
 The channel was launched as part of the initial creation of the UKTV network, following the success of sister channel UK Gold.
-The channels success was noted when new channel UK Food was created with the sole purpose to free up the space on UK Style's schedule by transferring all food programming to the new channel.
+The channel broadcast 24 hours a day on analogue cable, while it initially shared a transponder with its sister channels on Astra satellite.